jamie-allen/sdisruptor/presentation/preso/presentation.md

 When an entry in the ring buffer is claimed by a producer, it copies data into one of the pre-allocated elements This two-phase operation - getting the sequence number, copying the data and then explicitly committing to Producer Barrier, separates the action of putting the data into a slot and making it visible.
 It also helps to maintain two-phase semantics if more than one Disruptor is accessed by a producer
 Producers can check with Consumers to see where they are so they don't overwrite ring buffer slots still in use
-ClaimStrategy: single threaded or multithreaded (CAS Atomici vars) (TOBY) Disruptor effects a total ordering on consumption of incoming requests, so its IMPERATIVE to make sure you circuit-break anything which could possibly go unbounded (e.g. socket timeouts, disk access, etc)
+ClaimStrategy: single threaded or multithreaded (CAS Atomic vars) (TOBY) Disruptor effects a total ordering on consumption of incoming requests, so its IMPERATIVE to make sure you circuit-break anything which could possibly go unbounded (e.g. socket timeouts, disk access, etc)

 * Used for Network IO, file system reads, etc